tonipohl/CustomCopilots/CopilotUsage/ReadMe.md

 ![Governance Toolkit 365](gt365solution.png)

-The reports on the use of M365 Copilot are part of our ready-to-use Governance Toolkit 365.
+The reports on the use of M365 Copilot are part of our ready-to-use [Governance Toolkit 365](https://governancetoolkit365.com/).
-In addition to this report, you will find a number of ready-made solutions for Microsoft 365 there.
+In addition to these reports, you will find a number of ready-made solutions for Microsoft 365 to use in your environment there.